Srishti44-g/HackerRank---30-Days-of-Code/README.md

 Print the sum of  plus your int variable on a new line.
 Print the sum of  plus your double variable to a scale of one decimal place on a new line.
 Concatenate  with the string you read as input and print the result on a new line.

+Day 2 : Operators
+Given the meal price (base cost of a meal), tip percent (the percentage of the meal price being added as tip), and tax percent (the percentage of the meal price being added as tax) for a meal, find and print the meal's total cost.